GeonYi/MultipleChildTree/readme.md

                    -> child022
 ~~~

-And, i wanted each node are runnable.  but, doesn't impl, just declare interface.
+And, I wanted each node are runnable.  but, doesn't impl, just declare interface.
 if using this code and need running of node, than send mail.
 Or need more function, also send mail.

 #### using